 Although men and women have similar financial goals, there’s a vast difference between how much money each gender sets aside for those goals.
-A recent report by Mylo Financial Technologies found that men set aside nearly twice as much money for their long-term financial goals as women.
+A report by Mylo Financial Technologies found that men set aside nearly twice as much money for their long-term financial goals as women.
 American women nearing retirement age have an average of $81,300 in retirement funds, while their male counterparts have $118,400.

 However, if you look at the percentage they save from their paychecks, women come in first place.
 A recent Vanguard study found that women are more likely to participate in workplace retirement plans, and that they put up to 8% more of their pretax earnings into these plans than men in the same earnings bracket.

 The discrepancy between the dollar amounts saved and the percentages of incomes earmarked for savings can be attributed to the reality that the average woman is still earning less than the average man.
 The gender pay gap Louisiana is by far the worst in the nation with a 31% differential, according to data from the Census Bureau.
 Meaning women working full-time in the pelican state make only 69% of what the average full-time working male makes.